If you were to sit down and attempt to learn how to use everything on your camera in one sitting, you’d end up completely lost.

 LCD displays on digital cameras are getting better these days but are still subject to the environment you’re in.

 If you’re out and about on a really sunny day, you’ll find that shading the display with your hand doesn’t do the job when it comes to looking at photos.

 The histogram is a mathematical representation of how well exposed an image is; a great basis for improving your photography (don’t worry, it’s not as complicated as it sounds).

 It’s no use waiting until you get home to find out that your photos are no good!
 Read more about it here.

 10 – Practice Practice Practice!

-The fortunate thing about photography though is that it’s a lot of fun to play around with and even though you still think you suck from time to time, with just a little bit of practice, you begin to see results in your photos.
+The fortunate thing about photography is that it’s a lot of fun to play around with and, even though you still think you suck from time to time, with just a little practice, you will always begin to see results in your photos.